 In the Sangam period, Kumbakonam was under the rule of various dynasties at different points of time like the Cholas, Pallavas, and the Pandavas.

-3. Mahamaham Tank.
-Situated in the centre of the town, the Mahamaham Tank is a place of great reverence amongst the people of South India.
+Situated in the center of the town, the Mahamaham Tank is a place of great reverence amongst the people of South India.
 This tank is the spot where literally millions of pilgrims gather from all over the country once in every twelve years to celebrate the Mahamaham Festival.

-4. Sarangapani Temple.
-This is again one of the most ancient temples honoured to Lord Vishnu.
+This is again one of the most ancient temples honored by Lord Vishnu.
 It is sited on the banks of River Kaveri and is frequented by hundreds and thousands of devotees on an annual basis.
 And along with being a place of worship, this temple is also a work of art wherein you get to see several sculptures and images depicting the grandeur of Hinduism.

-Kumbakonam is an interesting travel destination with the presence of lots of temples.
+Kumbakonam is one of the best places to visit in Tamil Nadu.
 It is located at a distance of about 2,501, 1,361, 1,966, 372 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the important details on how you can reach Kumbakonam by the following modes of public transportation.

-By Air.
 The nearest airport is the Tiruchirappalli International Airport (TRZ) situated 90-100 km away.
-This airport is located on NH336 and is considered as the 31st busiest airport in India, and is served by three Indian and a total of four foreign carriers connecting several domestic as well as a total of 7 international destinations.
+This airport is located on NH336 and is considered the 31st busiest airport in India, and is served by three Indians and a total of four foreign carriers connecting several domestic as well as a total of 7 international destinations.
 From the airport, you will need to cover the remaining distance by some means of public transportation.

-By Road.
-You can travel to Kumbakonam by well-connected roadways and set of national highways.
+You can travel to Kumbakonam by well-connected roadways and a set of national highways.
 From the nearby regions and states, there are state-run buses readily available.
 You can also travel via taxis and your own car to Kumbakonam.